Mark Ingram II Player Prop Bets for NFL Week 7 | Houston vs. Arizona 10/24/2021

 - He has handled 86, or 54.8%, of his team's 157 rushing attempts this season.

-- The Texans have thrown the ball in 53.8% of their plays from scrimmage this year while running the ball 46.2% of the time.
-This offensive attack ranks 31st in the NFL in points scored.
+- The Texans, who rank 31st in the NFL in points scored, have dropped back to pass 53.8% of the time while running the ball 46.2% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Ingram's matchup with the Cardinals.